Chevrolet Malibu: Updates

 Eighteen months after the 2013 Malibu's debut, it received a mild refresh.
 The changes included additional technology, improved fuel economy, and front-end styling that more closely matched the refreshed Chevrolet Traverse and the newly redesigned Chevrolet Impala.
 Minor changes were made to the center console to deliver a longer armrest said to be more comfortable and a pair of cup holders and mobile-phone bins instead of the previous covered storage area.
 The Chinese model received a refreshed front end with revised headlamps.

 Among the technology that Chevrolet debuted on the 2014 Malibu was a new six-speed transmission.
 Because the transmission was designed to reduce the energy required to pump transmission fluid, it contributed to fuel savings on the refreshed Malibu.
 In addition, for the first time in a non-hybrid GM vehicle, an engine stop/start system came standard with the 2.5 L engine.
 EPA fuel-economy estimates showed an improvement to 25/36 mpg city/highway, up from the 2013 model's 22/34 for the base 2.5 L engine.
 The 2014 Malibu went on sale in late 2013.

-There has no change in South Korean market until 2016.
+There was no change in the South Korean market until 2016.